Use App Tester

 To change users, look under Amazon User Id, and select the user Id that you want to use for testing.

 App Tester provides you with the ability to test your app in different international markets.
 To change the market place associated with the current user, look under User Marketplace and select a new market.
-The following markets are available:
+Here's a list of available markets:

 - US: United States of America